Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 1. The user initializes loading of the configuration with constraints.
 2. The KGVB frontend sends a request via `getConstraints` to the server, including the IRI of the set of visual layout constraints as an argument.
-3. The server loads the constraints as a set of triples from the triple-store.
+3. The server loads the constraints as a set of triples from the triple store.
 4. The server processes the loaded constraints into JSON and sends them to the frontend.
 5. The frontend applies the loaded constraints to the graph.